 Leverage Your Hotel’s Website Data

 Your website holds a goldmine of potential business, but you must have the technology in place to capture these clicks and views.
-Marketing automation tools can now help you determine who or what business is visiting your website and what the user is clicking on.
+Marketing automation tools can now help you determine which users or what businesses are visiting your website and on what content they are clicking.